Xomega-Net/Xomega.Docs/docs/generators/enums/enum-const.md

 ## Generator inputs

-For each static enumeration that is declared in the model using `enum` element, or dynamic enumeration that is defined by a `xfk:enum-cache` config element of a `read list` operation, the generator will create a static C# class, which will contain a constant `EnumName` with the enumeration name, a nested class `Attributes` with constants for the names of enumeration properties, and a nested class `Parameters` with constants for the input parameters, as appropriate.
+For each static enumeration that is declared in the model using `enum` element, or dynamic enumeration that is defined by a `xfk:enum-cache` config element of a `read enum` operation, the generator will create a static C# class, which will contain a constant `EnumName` with the enumeration name, a nested class `Attributes` with constants for the names of enumeration properties, and a nested class `Parameters` with constants for the input parameters, as appropriate.

 For static enumerations it will also contain string constants for enumeration items, which will be assigned to the item value.
 If enumeration inherits from another enumeration, the list of items will be merged with the base enumeration.